nanoframework/nanoFramework.Device.Bluetooth/README.md

 This implementation supports a cut down version of the Gatt Server and Gatt Client implementation.

-The device can either run as a Server, Client or Watcher, but not at the same time.
+The device can either run as a Server or Client, but not at the same time.
 For example if you start a Watcher to look for advertisements from Server devices you will not be able to connect to those devices until the Watcher has been stopped.
+But you can recieve data from connected devices while Watcher is scanning.

 For more information see relevant sections: -